AdobeDocs/llm-optimizer.zh-Hant/help/tutorials/best-practices.md

 Best Practice:

-Use the "LLM Optimizer on the Edge" feature to render static HTML versions of your pages for LLM bots, ensuring full content visibility.
+Use nametbd feature to render static HTML versions of your pages for LLM bots, ensuring full content visibility.
-Address issues like blocked pages, robots.txt restrictions, and client-side rendering problems.
+Address issues like blocked pages, robots.txt restrictions, and client-side rendering problems.-->

-7. Opportunities

-Purpose: Identify actionable steps to improve visibility.
-Insight:

-The dashboard highlights opportunities for optimization, such as updating Wikipedia pages, contributing to Reddit or Quora threads, or improving page structure.
-It provides specific recommendations, such as adding FAQs to pages or improving headers (H1, H2, H3).

-Best Practice:

-Review the opportunities section regularly and take action on the recommendations provided.
-Ensure contributions to platforms like Wikipedia and Reddit are unbiased, non-commercial, and add value.-->